- Products

 Basic structure of a sodium-ion battery

 Sodium-ion batteries consist of an anode, a cathode and an electrolyte, similar to lithium-ion batteries.
-The anode is often made of hard carbon or other carbon-based materials, while the cathode is made of sodium compounds such as sodium manganese oxide or sodium nickel manganese cobalt oxide.
+The anode is often made of hard carbon or other carbon-based materials, while the cathode consists of sodium compounds such as sodium manganese oxide or sodium nickel manganese cobalt oxide.
 The electrolyte is a solution that transports sodium ions between the electrodes.

-Different designs and their specific properties
+Different construction forms and their specific properties

 Advantages of sodium-ion batteries